• Skip to content

 A baby or young child with an earache might pull or tug the affected ear.
 They might also seem generally irritable and have trouble sleeping.

 Your GP will look carefully inside your child’s ear using an instrument called an otoscope.
-An otoscope has a small camera with a light at the end.

 Earache treatment depends on the cause of the earache.

 You can give your child paracetamol or ibuprofen at the recommended doses to help with a sore ear caused by an ear infection.
+Drinking water can relieve pressure in the ear.

-For things stuck in a child’s ear, the treatment will usually depend on what the object is.
 If it’s something soft like a corn kernel, the doctor might use fine forceps or a special spoon to get it out.
 If it’s hard – for example, a plastic bead from a necklace – the doctor might use a special syringe to flush out the object.

-If the earache is caused by a burst eardrum, the eardrum will usually fix itself.
+The eardrum will usually fix itself.
 It’s still important that your GP checks your child.

 Supported By